What Is Floor Planning?

 There is no doubt about the fact that as a retailer, you want more customers.
 More shoppers in your store mean you’ll make more sales and see more profit at the end of the month.

-However, there does come the point in time where having too many customers works against you.
+However, there does come a point in time where having too many customers works against you.

 For one, more customers mean you need to be careful about how you arrange your store.
 If you aren’t careful, it can lead to congestion.
 As the name indicates, floor congestion refers to the situation where your store is so busy that it becomes unpleasant to shop.

-If it continues for a period, it could even lead once-loyal customers to consider sho
+If it continues for a period, it could even lead once-loyal customers to consider shopping elsewhere.

 As for how you can spot if your store is either already struggling with congestion or on the brink, there are a few ways.
 One approach is to monitor shoppers who walk in, grab a few items and quickly pay instead of browsing and spending time in your store.